expo/expo/docs/pages/versions/v36.0.0/sdk/bar-code-scanner.md

 | upc_ean         | No    | Yes     |
 | qr              | Yes   | Yes     |

+> Important notes:
+>
-- sometimes when an ITF-14 barcode is recognized it's type is set to `interleaved2of5`.
+> - When an ITF-14 barcode is recognized, it's type can sometimes be set to `interleaved2of5`.

+> - Scanning for either `PDF417` and/or `Code39` formats can result in a noticable increase in battery consumption on iOS.
+It is recommended to provide only the bar code formats you expect to scan to the `barCodeTypes` prop.

 ## Usage